 Aiding in the path to recovery

 Ultimately, lawyers can help in aiding survivors in their path to recovery.
-While the death of a loved one is always jarring, this aspect of recovery must be initiated as soon as possible.
-Wrongful death claims must be filed within the statute of limitations, which is defined within two years after the date of the victim’s death.
+The death of a loved one is always jarring.
+But you must initiate this aspect of recovery as soon as possible.
+In fact, you must file wrongful death claims within the statute of limitations, which is within two years after the date of the victim’s death.

 Contact an Experienced Personal Injury Attorney Today